Anomalous particles: -GENERATED SOLUTIONS

-The wave function ${\tilde\psi}(\pmb r)$ (\ref{24d}) obeys Eq.~(\ref{9a}) solely in the first order on coordinates.
-In order to hold contributions of higher orders one should supplement (\ref{24d}) by a combination of higher order eigenfuntions.
-Thus the total anomalous wave function becomes
+If to express the obtained $\pmb\eta$-generated solution $\psi'$ through $\psi$ according to (\ref{3}), that wave function $\psi$ should obey the Dirac equation (\ref{1}).
+But the Dirac wave function (\ref{24d}) satisfies Eq.~(\ref{9a}) solely in the lowest order on coordinates.
+In order to match in all orders one should supplement (\ref{24d}) by higher order eigenfunctions